himmelblau-idm/libhimmelblau/DESIGN.md

-The `BrokerClientApplication` component extends the functionality of the `PublicClientApplication` by offering advanced features like device enrollment, Primary Refresh Token (PRT) requests, Token Generation Ticket (TGT) requests, and Windows Hello for Business key provisioning and authentication.
+The `BrokerClientApplication` component extends the functionality of the `PublicClientApplication` by offering advanced features like device enrollment, Primary Refresh Token (PRT) requests, Ticket Granting Ticket (TGT) requests, and Windows Hello for Business key provisioning and authentication.

 ##### MS-DRS Protocol Implementation